hess-sabina/01.1-TOP-landing-page-zelda/README.md

 ## Description

-This is the first web page project, created as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
+This is a modified version of the first web page project, created as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
 It covers HTML and CSS foundations.

 You can view the full assignment [here](https://www.theodinproject.com/lessons/foundations-landing-page)